 This can lead to differences in the way your content is displayed on your user’s preferred devices – but it doesn’t have to!
 In this article, we will explain the various types of HTML content that are best to avoid in your email campaigns, and what to use instead.

-Video in email is a quite hot topic these days, since all email marketers realized that they can boost conversion with videos.
-Unfortunately, email clients are lagging behind in supporting our efforts for more exciting marketing emails.
+Video in email is a quite hot topic these days since all email marketers realized that they can boost conversion with videos.
+Unfortunately, email clients are lagging behind in supporting our efforts for more exciting email designs.

 “…the email clients that support the HTML5 Video tag are limited, though it is possible and we used it for campaigns targeting mobile users on IOS devices in the past.
 The functionality stopped working in Safari on IOS 8 and we haven’t checked again since.
 If you are going to try it please note it worked for us when it was a direct video source (//YOURDOMAIN/VIDEOS/VIDEO.mp4) and not like a Youtube link (Vimeo allows direct links too).
 You can always failover to an animated GIF as Edward mentions though some email clients will only display the first frame of the animation so to them it will be static.
 Good luck”

-While video is generally not supported in major email clients, using GIFs in emails are a lot more reliable.
+While videos are generally not supported by major email clients, using GIFs in emails is a lot more reliable.

 Animated GIFs are supported in nearly all desktop and mobile email clients.
 The exception to this is Outlook (2007+) and Windows Phone 7; in these clients, only the first frame of the GIF will be visible.

 Therefore, keep this in mind when designing the GIF to make the first frame enticing enough.

 In Chamaileon, our responsive email template builder, you can add a GIF to your email within seconds.

 Here’s a list of which email clients support animated GIFs in emails: